narval-xyz/armory/packages/armory-sdk/src/lib/http/client/README.md

 The generate targets uses `openapi-generator-cli` that depends on a running server hosting the Swagger documentation.

+It requires JAVA to be installed so make sure it's installed by running `java -version` in your terminal.

+You can install it by running `brew install java` or by downloading it directly from [this website](https://www.oracle.com/java/technologies/downloads/#jdk22-mac).

 ```bash
 # Start the server
 make armory/start/dev